 UNINTENTIONAL ASMR TRIGGERS:

 There are many different types of unintentional ASMR triggers, including but not limited to:

-Soft spoken voices such as this Indian gentleman from the YouTube channel Check It Out has dedicated an entire channel to his unintentional ASMR voice.
+Soft spoken voices such as this Indian gentleman from the YouTube channel Check It Out has dedicated an entire channel to reviews products in his incredibly soft spoken voice.

-Nature sounds are another example of accidental ASMR with sounds like thunderstorms, rain on a window pane and waves lapping on the beach popular for unintentional ASMR seekers.
+Nature sounds are another example of accidental ASMR with sounds like thunderstorms, rain on a window pane and waves lapping on the beach popular are popular ASMR triggers.

-A stable video of unintentional ASMR groups are massage videos where often a person is being massaged by a professional as part of some training video.
+Similar to ASMR medical exam videos, massage videos are another branch of UASMR where often a person is being massaged by a professional as part of some training video.
+ASMR massage videos are incredibly relaxing to listen to.
 One of the best examples of this is a massage by a lady named Rebecca.

 A growing market is pet ASMR, such as cat’s purring, eatable and being groomed.
 Although there can be a debate as to whether or not this counts as intentional or unintentional but as long as the animal isn’t planning it, we feel it counts as unintentional!

-For more examples of what is unintentional ASMR, see out our full and definitive list of the best unintentional ASMR videos.
+For more examples of what is non-intentional ASMR see out our full and definitive list of the best unintentional ASMR videos.